ysyk2021/improving-your-self-care-with-ai-techniques-and-strategies-for-optimal-health-and-well-being/src/chapter-2-3.md

-Understanding AI and Its Impact on Self-Care - Examples of Successful Implementation of AI in Self-Care
+Examples of Successful Implementation of AI in Self-Care
 ==================================================================================================================

 Artificial intelligence (AI) is revolutionizing the healthcare industry, including self-care.
 In this chapter, we will explore what AI is and its impact on self-care, as well as provide examples of successful implementation of AI in self-care.